AayanShaikh007/X-70-HOTAS/journal.md

 I then worked to finish the joystick design by creaing the spaces for the components, and creating holes and screws for the buttons and components to go.
 One new component I added was a rotary encoder, which I thought would be a good idea since it can combine a potentiometer and button in function (mostly).
 At this point, the only thing left to work on is the joystick assembly and base.

 ![image](https://github.com/user-attachments/assets/1dc4a211-ac73-4b73-8bbc-4b257b50dfd0)

+# June 30th
+As mentioned previously, the main focus now is just to add the finishing touches such as adding holes and accomodating for wires.
+I completed the joystick base, where I decided on a relatively minimalistic design with just a landing gear lever and landing gear indicator lights, a large rotary encoder, and a sensitive touchscreen that I can easily create the GUI for on the PC.
+Following that, I made some changes to the joystick design that needed to be made because I decided to tilt the entire stick 10 degrees forward for ergonomics.
+However, I somehow lost the ability to add the fillet to the joystick that would give it the characteristic place to insert your thumb, I will continue to try to fix this, although it is not a major issue.

+To make the HOTAS system look as flawless and polished as possible, I added my personal logo that I made a few weeks ago to place on my PCBs and 3d prints going forward.
+I also created a SVG of a stylistic logo that I could print on the back of both assemblies to further add to the appearance of the HOTAS system.